Sacramental Preparation

 If the answer to all three questions is yes, then you can begin the preparation process!

-- Complete the online enrollment process by August 15, 2022.
-Click here to begin the online registration process for First Reconciliation/First Eucharist.
-Please note: This is a separate process from enrolling in a faith formation program.
+- Complete the online enrollment process: Click here to begin the online registration process for First Reconciliation/First Eucharist.

-There are two parent meetings for each sacrament, and it is expected that parents attend both.
+There are several parent meetings/reflections for each sacrament, and it is expected that parents attend those not listed as optional.